ksimotas/lola/README.md

 python eval.py start=16 seed=0 run=~/ceph/lola/runs/sm/lrg1qgi2_rayleigh_benard_f32c64_vit_large  # neural solver
 python eval.py start=16 seed=0 run=~/ceph/lola/runs/dm/0fqjt3js_rayleigh_benard_f32c64_vit_large  # diffusion model
 ```

+The results will be compiled in CSV files at `~/ceph/lola/results`.

 > Each `train_*.py` script schedules a Slurm job to train a model, log the training statistics with `wandb`, and store the weights in the `~/ceph/lola/runs` directory.
 You will likely have to adapt the requested resources, either in the [config files](experiments/configs) or in the command line.